An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 Beautifully lit lanterns in Hozenji Temple

-Hozenji Temple
+Hozenji Temple at night

 That wraps up your big first day exploring the vibrant and buzzing Namba area and downtown Osaka.